• Skip to primary navigation

 As far as other substitutions, check out the following:

-• If you're egg-free (or out of eggs) try a flax egg.
-Mix 1 tablespoon ground flax seed with 3 tablespoon warm water, stir, and let sit a few minutes.
+- If you’re egg-free (or out of eggs) try a flax egg.
+Mix 1 tbsp ground flax seed with 3 tbsp warm water, stir, and let sit a few minutes.
 The flax will gelatinize and your flax egg is ready when it is thicker, kind of like egg whites!

 A note on sugar: